napafundi/MonthlyGoals_AS/README.md

   - #### Sept 16, 2019
     - Form validation support can be handled by using myField.setError("Error goes here") when the controller receives invalid input.
       - This displays an error message connected to the field receiving invalid input.
+    - RecyclerViews use an adapter to to convert objects stored in data structures into a list's row item.
+      - The adapter needs a ViewHolder object which describes how each item row will be populated and act.